City-of-Helsinki/bestpractice/docs/authentication.md

 # Authentication

 Most of the projects requiring any sort of user authentication should use Tunnistamo.
-Tunnistamo is service that authenticates users against several different identity sources, including Espoo, Vantaa and Helsinki internal accounts, Facebook, Google and Github.
+Tunnistamo is a service that authenticates users against several different identity sources, including Espoo, Vantaa and Helsinki internal accounts, Facebook, Google and Github.
 Tunnistamo also keeps a running session for the user, meaning the user won't be needing to login again to access another service using tunnistamo.